qafy/unikraft_pqc/README.md

 sudo echo "allow virbr0" > /etc/qemu/bridge.conf
 ```

 The repository contains the 3 folders Container, Native, Unikraft which all contain a configuration for openssl (with liboqs).
-To build them first run the 'setup.sh' in the respective folder.
+To build them first run 'setup.sh'.
 The script will generate a link to an openssl binary with the correct virtualization e.g. Unikraft/openssl runs openssl inside a Unikernel.
+The script will also create a benchmark script that measures the speed of primitive operations (e.g. keygen, sign, verify) of the oqs library.
 Below are examples of how the s_server/s_time applications are used to measure the TLS connections.
 Before we can execute openssl s_server/s_time commands we need a public key infrastructure.
 The commands to establish such an infrastructure are also listed below.
 (Note: Unikernels are reachable via 172.44.0.1/24 and Containers via host.docker.internal)

 ```bash
 Native/openssl req -x509 -new \